TheMicronauts/TORAIZ-AS-1-Help/README.md

 https://docs.google.com/spreadsheets/d/1XDerLaoKoy6zsbu0w4pXwNQaluc6XFW1W9XfXDOYYyM

-You’ll notice that all of this synth’s parameters can be automated using NRPNs (right half of the table), and a good number of them can also be automated using a simple CC (left half of the table).
+All of this synth’s parameters can be automated using NRPNs (right half of the table), and a good number of them can also be automated using a simple CC (left half of the table).

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
 Moreover, the CC#s of a specific NRPN can conflict on the MIDI bus with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.